litestar-org/litestar/docs/tutorials/todo-app/1-accessing-the-list.rst

-An easy solution for this would be to simply check if the query parameter is either ``1`` or ``0``, and return a response with an HTTP status code that indicates an error if it's something else:
+An easy solution for this would be to simply check if the query parameter is either ``1`` or ``0``, and return a response with an HTTP status code that indicates an error if it is something else:

 .. literalinclude:: /examples/todo_app/get_list/query_param_validate_manually.py
     :caption: app.py